stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 "If I’m living in a city where the mean population infected is 20% or less (null hypothesis is true), how surprising is my evidence based on my data?

-P-value answers this question with a number - probability.
+P-value answers this question with a number - **probability**.

-The lower the p-value, the more surprising the evidence is, and the more ridiculous our null hypothesis looks.
-What do we do when we feel ridiculous with our null hypothesis?
+**The lower the p-value, the more surprising the evidence is, and the more ridiculous our null hypothesis looks.** What do we do when we feel ridiculous with our null hypothesis?
 We reject that and choose our alternative hypothesis instead.

 If the p-value is lower than a predetermined significance level (in the literature this is called "alpha"), then we reject the null hypothesis.